 Elk River Ranch is surrounded by a number of large private ranches that also continue to be operated agriculturally.
 Three key neighboring ranches have been protected in perpetuity with conservation easements.
 Elk River Ranch is not subject to a conservation easement and there are no unusual limitations on its potential for future conservation or subdivision.

-Located near the main house in the owner’s compound is a horse barn, indoor and outdoor arenas, round pen and several horse pastures.
-The barn features five stalls with tack room, bath and living quarters for guests or a caretaker on the upper level.
+Located near the main house in the owner’s compound is a horse barn, indoor and outdoor arenas, round pen, and several horse pastures.
+The barn features five stalls with tack room, bath, and living quarters for guests on the upper level.